 Step 2 - Submitting Supporting Documentation

 - Student must have been seen by their provider a minimum of 3 times post withdrawal approval date.
-If student did not, medical provider must state the reason as to why this was not completed
+If the student did not, the medical provider must state the reason as to why this was not completed.

-- Student must have a Petition to Return Form completed by each doctor that they are currently seeing as well as a letter of support to include the dates of treatment and recommendations for the students return (form must be faxed to our office from the doctor 704-687-1969)
+- Student must have a Petition to Return Medical Evaluation Form completed by each doctor that they are currently seeing, as well as a letter of support to include the dates of treatment and recommendations for the students return.
+The completed evaluation form must be faxed to our office directly from the doctor (Fax number: 704-687-1969).
+There are no exceptions to this requirement.

 - Student must have completed all the requirements of the treatment plan that was laid out in the original Health Evaluation Form.
-If student did not complete treatment, medical provider must list the reasons why requirements were not completed
+If the student did not complete treatment, the medical provider must explain the reasons why the requirements were not completed.

 Supporting Documentation must clearly show the following: